 Set up the tools, and the cutting process becomes easy.
 Let go of the trigger and lift the cutting tool when done.
 Hold the cutting tool firmly till you finish the last cut.
 Keep a firm grip on the cutting tool for safety.
 Clean up rough edges and wipe the cut.
 The Dremel cutter remains fixed while—Mount you move it in a circle.

-Selecting the right Dremel circle cutter
+Selecting the suitable Dremel circle cutter

 When selecting the Dremel circle cutter, consider the type of work you wish to complete.
 For fine detail, compact rotary craft machines are for power cutting.
 When you are sure that the cutter you are picking runs your current and future projects, make sure it falls under your budget.